phil85/BLPKM-CC/README.md

 Please cite the following paper if you use this algorithm.

-**Baumann, P.** (2020): Clustering with Must-Link and Cannot-Link Constraints: Comparing BLPKM to DILS.
+**Baumann, P.** (2020): A Binary Linear Programming-Based K-Means Algorithm For Clustering with Must-Link and Cannot-Link Constraints.
 Proceedings of the 2020 IEEE International Conference on Industrial Engineering and Engineering Management.
 To appear

 Bibtex:
 ```